Simon-Coetzee/motifBreakR/README.md

 -----

 ##### Documentation
-See [http://simon-coetzee.github.io/motifBreakR/](motifbreakR Vignette) for an introduction to `motifbreakR`
+See [motifbreakR vignette](http://simon-coetzee.github.io/motifBreakR/) for an introduction to `motifbreakR`

 See `help("motifbreakR")` for detailed help with running `motifbreakR`.